TDROP1/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back change working dir to the previous one 11-lists lists many files in other directories ,currents...
 12-file type of file
+13-symbolic_link create a shortcut to the ls file in bin folder